va7eex/docker-ldbprocessor/README.md

 This image takes the output file from a Motorola CS3000 barcode scanner and formats them into a (mostly) human readable count of all barcodes scanned per shipment.

-To make this work with other devices, a `barcodes.csv` file must be created with the headerless format: `%d/%m/%Y, %h:%M:%S, $arbitrarygarbage (unused), $barcode` per line, an example file would be:
+To make this work with other devices, a `barcodes.csv` file must be created with the headerless format: `%d/%m/%Y, %h:%M:%S, $barcodeType (unused), $barcode` per line, an example file would be:

 ```csv
 $ cat barcodes.csv